adamhkb/handwritten_digit_recognition/readme.md

 Make sure you have Python installed, if yes, then inside terminal/command prompt at the project location, run:
 `streamlit run main.py`

+## IN THE PROGRESS OF DEPLOYING IT ON HEROKU